Einse57/collaborative-eeg/README.md

 **Import annotations:**
 ```
 1. Click "Import" button
-2. Select JSON or CSV file
+2. Select JSON or CSV file (see formats below)
 3. Annotations load with auto-type detection
 4. New types automatically added to dropdown
 ```